datapastry/datapastry.github.io/_posts/2019-08-08-what-your-data-scientist-should-be-doing.md

 But if your service only works in one country then you have no chance of convincing someone who is permanently leaving the country to continue using it.

-So now you have a new requirement for the churn model: it doesn’t just need to identify customers who are likely to churn, but it also needs to find churn-tastic customers that can _also_ plausibly be convinced to stay.
+So now you have a new requirement for the churn model.
+It doesn’t just need to identify customers who are likely to churn, but it also needs to find churn-tastic customers who can _also_ plausibly be convinced to stay.

 Now your data scientist will have to actually earn that high salary you’re paying them!